iimahdii/Lemay/README.md

 ## Setup

-1. First, ya need to make sure you're on Google Colab.
-If not, head over to [Google Colab](https://colab.research.google.com/) and set up a new notebook.
+1. First, i have done this task through Google Colab. head over to [Google Colab](https://colab.research.google.com/) and set up a new notebook, if you want.

 2. Run the following commands to install necessary dependencies: